top of page

 Every time we wobble, (without falling), we recalibrate the brain.
 The proprioceptive sensors in our joints and muscles send feedback to the brain to help us remain upright and organize the body in a stable, balanced way in space.

-Hayley says, ‘a wobble a day keeps the brain at play!
+A wobble a day keeps the brain at play!
 The process of conscious wobbling helps develop the neuroplasticity of the brain to form new connections to the eyes, ears, muscles and joints.
-It becomes extremely powerful and effective when you combine this approach with breath in yoga’.’ *
+It becomes extremely powerful and effective when you combine this approach with breath in yoga. *

 Take the Wobble Test to Improve Your Balance & Your Brain